-The biggest impact that many choirs make climate-wise is going on tour to distant countries – travelling by train or bus where possible, and staying local, will make a huge difference.
+The biggest impact that many choirs make climate-wise is by flying on tour to distant countries – travelling by train or bus where possible, and staying local, will make a huge difference.
 For background, read Nina Vinther’s article at FlightFreeUK on the music industry’s flying problem, and George Herbert’s Varsity article on environmentally friendly travel for choirs.
-People don’t join your choir to fly, they join it to sing.
+People don’t join your choir to fly, they join it to sing!

 Choose venues that are accessible by public transport for rehearsals and concerts.
-This also encourages people to come to your concerts!
+As well as letting your choir members travel in more climate-friendly ways, this also makes it easier for people to come to your concerts!

 For community choir leading, if you have the resources, using a projector for words is much better than loads of printed paper (also stops the fumbling and rustling and gets them to sing while looking up)!

 If you work off copy for performances, make your learning resources (lyrics, guide tracks etc) available for download using Dropbox/Google Drive – you can use digital devices in rehearsal, or you could have copies of music to lend which is returned at the end for repeated use, saving on copying.

-If you are using lots of printed paper, choose an eco-friendly and/or recycled brand.
+If you’re using lots of printed paper, choose an eco-friendly and/or recycled brand.

 If you have a large audience, how about putting your programme online instead of printing hundreds of copies?
 People can access it on their phone or other device, and you can then link videos or recordings of each piece in the online program after the concert.

 Instead of disposable cups at rehearsal, use regular tea and coffee cups which are washed up and dried.
 Also encourage your singers to bring reusable water bottles.
 Maybe you could get some made with your choir logo?